 Jérôme Petit directs the Pew Bertarelli Ocean Legacy Project’s work in French Polynesia.
 The effort is part of a larger initiative with the goal of increasing the number of fully protected parks in the sea from nine to 15 by 2022.

-Before that, Petit spent five years in French Polynesia, where he coordinated biodiversity inventories as a researcher at the University of California, Berkeley’s Gump Station and worked with the local government on a climate change strategy.
-He also worked with the International Union for Conservation of Nature in Brussels on EU overseas territories and at various research centers in Australia, Burkina Faso, Nepal, and France.
+Petit previously worked with the European Commission, managing projects financed by the European Union (EU) in developing countries and representing the EU during negotiations under the convention on biological diversity.
+Before that, he was in French Polynesia, coordinating biodiversity inventories as a researcher at the University of California.
+He also worked with the International Union for Conservation of Nature in Brussels and at research centers in Australia, Burkina Faso, Nepal, and France.

 Petit holds a master’s degree in environmental science from Institut supérieur d’Agriculture et d’Agro-alimentaire Rhône-Alpes, a master’s in political sciences from Université Bordeaux IV Montesquieu, and a doctorate in life science from École Pratique des Hautes Études, La Sorbonne Paris.